 - Wire Cooling Rack

 *If you don’t have a standing mixer or a kitchen scale, that’s just fine.
 You can still make this dough by hand, but it takes a bit longer to knead everything together.
 I’ve also provided measurements by volume for your convenience.

-If you have a few hours available, this recipe is a breeze to make.
+If you have a few hours available, this whole wheat sandwich bread is a breeze to make.